Alex Carrington: Professional career

-NFL Draft
+Buffalo Bills (first stint)

-Carrington was drafted by the Buffalo Bills in the third round (72nd overall) of the 2010 NFL Draft.
+Carrington was selected by the Buffalo Bills in the third round (72nd overall) of the 2010 NFL draft.

-Buffalo Bills

 On July 19, 2010, Carrington signed a four-year contract with the Bills.
-At the start of the 2011 Training Camp, Carrington was moved to Outside Linebacker.
+At the start of the 2011 Training Camp, Carrington was moved to outside linebacker.

 In 2012, Carrington blocked 4 kicks (3 field goals and an extra point) while playing special teams, a team record.

 In 2013, following an injury against the New York Jets, Carrington was placed on injured reserve, effectively ending his season.

 St Louis Rams

 On March 25, 2014, he was signed by the St. Louis Rams.

-Second stint with the Buffalo Bills
+Buffalo Bills (second stint)

-On May 5, 2015, Carrington re-signed with the Buffalo Bills.
+On May 5, 2015, Carrington re-signed with the Bills.
 On November 30, 2015, he was placed on injured reserve.

 Houston Texans

 Carrington signed with the Texans.
 On August 23, 2016, Carrington was released by the Texans.